Yuanyuan-Yuan/CacheQL/README.md

 ```

 Run the above commands to generate private keys for OpenSSL, MbedTLS, and Libgcrypt.
-`generate_key.py` also converts the generated keys into `.npz` format for being loaded by Pytorch.
+`generate_key.py` also converts the generated keys into `.npz` format for support of being loaded by Pytorch.

 #### Implementations

 `dataset.py` implements the following four datasets for crypto software.
-You can use them as Pytorch Dataset.
+You can use them as Pytorch Datasets.

 - `RSADatasetMulti` - For analyzing the whole trace of crypto software (logged by Pin).